-The California brain injury attorneys of Nadrich & Cohen Accident Injury Lawyers have successfully proven, on multiple occasions, many closed-head injury cases which are in reality mild traumatic brain injury cases.
+The California brain injury attorneys of Nadrich & Cohen have successfully proven, on multiple occasions, many closed-head injury cases which are in reality mild traumatic brain injury cases.
 Most of our mild brain injury cases involve no initial diagnosis of a brain injury and no documented loss of consciousness.

 In order to do this successfully, our California brain injury lawyers gather witnesses (people in our clients’ life before and after the accident) to show the difference in the quality of our clients’ life both before and after the accident.
 We will show that the head injury symptoms our client suffers from were from the accident.

 Our brain injury attorneys in California then go to the analysis of the vehicles (if it was a car crash) and study what the mechanisms of the brain trauma were so we can show how the brain was impacted in some manner, such as a broken windshield or broken seat back, etc.